ImranMA/MicroCouriers/README.md

 #### Docker
 Docker installed and configured on local system.
 Make sure docker is set to Linux containers.

+#### Running Application
+To run the application you need to run rebuildAllDockerImages.ps1 available in MicroCouriers/src/ .
+This script will build all the images. you can check all the images using "docker images" in command line.
+After this you need to run StartSolution.ps1 to fire up containers.
+This will start the solution . in browser type http://localhost:5004 to launch the home page

 #### Azure Service Bus